 Undoubtedly, you have heard the nightmares about Los Angeles traffic.
 Sadly, they are all true!

 But the fact is that your Bruin does not need a car on campus.
-Many amazing neighborhoods and attractions are only a simple bus ride away.
+Many amazing neighborhoods and attractions are only a bus ride away.
 Since routes and schedules are always changing, the best bet is to map a route using Los Angeles Metropolitan Transit Authority’s planning website.

 While Los Angeles is not the most bike-friendly city, UCLA Transportation also suggests that students use their bikes by biking to their destination or biking to the bus stop and then taking the bicycle on the bus (nearly all buses provide bicycle racks).

 For the most updated news and information about public transit from Westwood across Los Angeles, click here.